jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/accordions.md

 **Accordion Content**

-The content of accordions could be string or ReactElement.
-For instance in our use case, map layers like `FCS` and `IPC` we are giving Card (which is nextui component) or charts (for example line chart) as content.
+The content of the accordions can be a string or a ReactElement.
+For instance, in our use case, map layers like FCS and IPC use either a Card (which is a NextUI component) or charts (for example, a line chart) as content.

-In `Card.tsx`, CustomCard react component is structured to accept a title and content as props, with content consisting of an array of `CardContent[]`.
-We have two scenarios for how the cards are structured.
-In the first scenario, the SVG image is displayed on the left side of the card, followed by the card's title on the right, with numerical values appearing below the title.
-The first scenario is depicted with the help of below image and the card is named as ***Population*** In the second scenario, used for representing changes in food consumption trends, the design includes two more SVG image to the left.
-The additional two SVGs are placed in adjacent to each other and below these SVG images, the numerical value is displayed and underneath that, a small text indicates the age of the data such as "1 month ago" or "3 months ago".
-This particular card is shown in below image and it is named as ***Population with Insufficient Food Consumption*** The parameters of Card are as following:
+In Card.tsx, the CustomCard React component is structured to accept a title and content as props, with the content being an array of CardContent[].
+We have two scenarios for how the cards are structured:

+- First scenario: The SVG image is displayed on the left side of the card, followed by the card's title on the right, with numerical values appearing below the title.
+This scenario is depicted in the image below, and the card is named ***Population***.

+- Second scenario: Used to represent changes in food consumption trends, the design includes two additional SVG images on the left.
+The two SVGs are placed adjacent to each other, and below these SVG images, the numerical value is displayed.
+Beneath that, a small text indicates the age of the data, such as "1 month ago" or "3 months ago".
+This card is shown in the image below, and it is named ***Population with Insufficient Food Consumption***.

+The parameters of the card are as follows:

 ```js
 export interface CardContent {